youseeadam/Install-MacOS-on-Virtual-Box-with-iso/README.md

 19. Go through the setup.
 When you get to the install screen, you need to create a new partition to install onto
 20. Select the harddisk to install to
 21. Choose Erase
-22. Choose ADFS give it a name and then erase
+22. Choose APFS give it a name and then erase
 23. Click Done and then exit the disk utility
 24. You can now continue to install the OS